sam-wheat/Blog/src/Blog/wwwroot/articles/scalableServiceLayer/scalableServiceLayer.md

 ## Implementing AdaptiveClient in your application
 1. Define keys - Define API_Name, EndPointType, and ProviderName as described above.
 2. Define Endpoints - Create a file called something like EndPoints.json to define your EndPointConfigurations.
 See example file above.
-3. Register required components -  You will need to register your EndPoints, your services, and possibly one or more IEndPointValidator implementations (see AdaptiveClient.HttpEndPointValidator and AdaptiveClient.InProcessEndPointValidator).
+3. Register required components -  You will need to register your EndPoints, your services, and possibly one or more IEndPointValidator implementations.
 If you use Entity Framework you will also need to register your DbContexts and DbContextOptions.
 4. Register optional components - Registering a ServiceManifest is optional but is highly recommended even if you have a small number of services.
 If you use EF migrations you should register one or more MigrationContexts.
 Use a MigrationContext to easily drop and re-create your database and apply migrations as necessary.
 You may also want to register a DatabaseInitalizer if you seed your database when it is created or when a migration is applied.

 ## Sample Application